dimitri-yatsenko/datajoint-book/book/00-introduction/00-purpose.md

 This book aims to introduce database programming for data science and scientific computing, using DataJoint as the central tool.
 DataJoint can be viewed as a data model, a database programming language, and a software framework all in one.
 Throughout the book, you will learn a rigorous database design methodology, which also serves as a general introduction to relational database programming—albeit with a unique perspective.
 To support this learning, code examples are provided in both DataJoint and SQL (Structured Query Language), the most common language for interacting with relational databases.

+The principles in this book aren't just academic; they were forged in the crucible of one of the most ambitious data challenges in modern science.
+My journey began in computer science, but a mid-career PhD in neuroscience led me to confront the reality of large-scale scientific data.

+In projects like **MICrONS (Machine Intelligence from Cortical Networks)** [@10.1038/s41586-025-08790-w]—a nine-year effort to map a piece of the brain—we faced a deluge of data from electron microscopy, neurophysiology, and animal behavior.
+The traditional approach of managing data with scripts, spreadsheets, and ad-hoc folder structures simply collapsed under this complexity.
+It was slow, error-prone, and made collaboration nearly impossible.

+This challenge led directly to the creation of **DataJoint**, a tool designed to bring the rigor of relational databases to the dynamic and evolving world of scientific research.

 # The Art of Programming

 Programming is often thought of as a way to communicate with computers, but it is, more importantly, the art of thinking clearly and communicating precisely with other humans (an now AI agents too) about our intent and approach.
 Different programming paradigms offer different tools for this communication.
 While generating valid and efficient instructions for machines is crucial, the primary goal is to write code that humans can easily read, understand, and extend.
 This is especially important in dynamic, collaborative projects that evolve over time.